tiy-lv-java-2016-11/todo-api/README.md

 * Create a user entity which will be stored in the postgres database
 	* id
 	* username
-	* password
 	* email
 	* firstName
 	* lastName
 * Create a CRUD controller for the User entity
 	* All endpoints will start with `/users/`
-	* Creation will take a plain text password that the backend will hash before saving
 	* No need to ever allow the user to change their password in this mode
 * Create a todo list item entity with the following
 	* id